Fifth disease is a viral infection that most often happens in children. The infection can cause a mild rash on the face, trunk, and limbs.

 Antiviral medications can prevent or weaken infections caused by specific viruses.
 Right now, there are no antiviral medications for fifth disease.

 Fifth disease can cause more severe symptoms if you have sickle cell disease or other types of chronic anemia.
-You may develop a severe anemia.
-This is a dangerously low level of red blood cells.
-The anemia will require treatment.
-It may include hospitalization and blood transfusions.
+You may develop a very low level of red blood cells called severe anemia.
+The anemia will need immediate care which may include hospitalization and blood transfusions.

-It is difficult to prevent the spread of fifth disease.
-The virus is most easily passed on before the rash appears.
+It is difficult to prevent the spread of fifth disease because the virus is most easily passed on before the rash appears.
 People may not know they are infected.

 To help reduce your chances of getting any virus: